trustlines-protocol/blockchain/README.md

 Follow the instructions to insert your password.
 If you want to restart the node or want to make sure it runs on the most recent version, just rerun the script.

 ---

+### System Time

+Due to the way the block validation works and is synchronized, it is essential to make sure your host system has the correct time configuration.
+On recent Ubuntu systems, for example, this should already be the case.
+You can check the settings on such systems using ```timedatectl```.

+On other operating systems you should check if your time is synchronized with an [NTP server](https://www.pool.ntp.org/).

+---